 The Governor may designate official state items, including animals, plants, minerals, and other things.
 Legislative approval of any such designation is not required.
 Any designation made on or prior to September 13, 1997, is not affected by this section.

-In line with this act, the American folk dance was declared the "official state American folk dance" on September 19, 1997.
-According the Nebraska Blue Book, 2002-2003 Edition:
+In line with this act of the legislature, the square dance was declared the "official state American folk dance" by Governor Ben Nelson on September 19, 1997.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.